 Saris M2: Best wheel-on smart trainer

 The Saris M2 is our only wheel-on option among the list of smart trainers.
-As you can see, the majority of picks for good smart trainers come in the form of the direct drive.
+As you can see, most picks for good smart trainers come in the form of a direct drive.

-If you want the hassle-free aspect of not having to disassemble and reassemble the rear wheel whenever you transition from trainer to on-road, then the wheel-on alternative is going to be your best fit.
+If you want the hassle-free aspect of not having to disassemble and reassemble the rear wheel whenever you transition from trainer to on-road, then the wheel-on alternative will be your best fit.

 Its sleek A-frame design also easily folds up for compact storage when needed.
 Its ride feel is good but not amazing.
 This is a given for these wheel-on smart trainers, though.

 Overall, it’s a great option priced well with many perks.
 With only a few minor drawbacks compared to its spendy direct drive counterparts, it’s a great option if you prefer the wheel-on model.

 - WHEEL ON: Connects to rear wheel of bike, no need to remove wheel or disassemble bike.
 Noise level:...